nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-store-key-value-pairs-using-records-in-elm.md

 ![Spock written in the browser](../images/elm-store-key-value-pairs-using-records-in-elm-spock.png)

-Now, let's try rendering Spock's age instead of his name.
+Now, let's try rendering Spock's `age` instead of his `name`.
 It looks like we got a compiler error.

 ![Error with Numbers](../images/elm-store-key-value-pairs-using-records-in-elm-error-with-numbers.png)

 The pipe is expecting the right argument to be a string, but it's a number.
-That's because text expects just a string, and the age field is taking an int.
+That's because `text` expects just a string, and the `age` field is taking an int.
 We can fix that by throwing it after `text` but before `.age`, `toString`, which is a global function in Elm that takes any value, and turns it into a string.

 ```javascript
 main =